AdobeDocs/commerce-knowledge-base.en/help/overview.md

  <tr>
     <td>
-    <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/deployment/deployment-error-downloading-connection-refused-adobe-commerce.html">Deployment error: <em>error 7 while downloading … port 443:</em> Connection refused:</a> This article provides a fix for the issue when deployment fails with an error.
+    <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51892-performance-issue-where-config-files-load-multiple-times.html">ACSD-51892: Performance issue where config files load multiple times:</a> The ACSD-51892 patch fixes the performance issue where config files load multiple times during deployment.
+This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
-    <td>June 21, 2023</td>
+    <td>July 13, 2023</td>
   </tr>

   <tr>
     <td>
-    <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/ups-apis-deprecated.html">UPS APIs deprecated:</a> [!DNL United Postal Service] (UPS) APIs are temporarily deprecated as the Adobe Commerce integration with UPS does not currently support the OAuth 2.0 security model.
+    <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51431-indexer-status-is-working.html">ACSD-51431: Indexer status is Working even though there are no entries in the changelog:</a> he ACSD-51431 patch fixes the performance issue where the indexer status is Working even though there are no entries in the changelog.
+This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
-    <td>June 21, 2023</td>
+    <td>July 13, 2023</td>
   </tr>

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-32/acsd-51204-product-does-not-return-back-in-stock-after-creating-credit-memo.html">ACSD-51204: Product does not return back in stock after creating the credit memo:</a> The ACSD-51204 patch fixes the issue where the product does not return back in stock after creating the credit memo.
-This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.32 is installed.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-52148-google-v3-recaptcha-admin-login-fails-occasionally.html">ACSD-52148: Google v3 reCAPTCHA admin login fails occasionally:</a> The ACSD-52148 patch fixes the issue where the Google v3 reCAPTCHA admin login fails occasionally.
+This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
-    <td>June 21, 2023</td>
+    <td>July 13, 2023</td>
   </tr>

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-32/acsd-50849-adding-new-product-to-category-after-clearing-cache-results-in-mismatch-of-positions-and-selections-of-products.html">ACSD-50849: Adding new product after clearing cache results in mismatch:</a> The ACSD-50849 patch fixes the issue where adding a new product to the category after clearing the cache results in a mismatch of positions and selections of the existing products.
-This patch is available when the [!DNL Quality Patches Tool] (QPT) QPT 1.1.32 is installed.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51102-catalog-rule-is-not-correctly-indexed.html">ACSD-51102: Catalog rule applied to large number of products not correctly indexed:</a> The ACSD-51102 patch fixes the issue where a catalog rule that is applied to a large number of products is not correctly indexed when the rule is enabled by a scheduled update.
+This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
     </td>
     <td>New article </td>
-    <td>June 21, 2023</td>
+    <td>July 13, 2023</td>
  </tr>

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-32/acsd-51528-different-behaviors-on-snake-case-formatting.html">ACSD-51528: Different behaviors on snake_case formatting:</a> The ACSD-51528 patch fixes different behaviors on snake_case formatting.
-This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.32 is installed.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-50895-google-analytics-3-gtm-tags-are-not-fired-if-google-analytics-4-gtm-is-not-configured.html">ACSD-50895: Google Analytics 3 GTM tags are not fired if Google Analytics 4 GTM is not configured:</a> The ACSD-50895 patch fixes the issue where Google Analytics 3 GTM tags are not fired if Google Analytics 4 GTM is not configured.
+This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
-    <td>June 21, 2023</td>
+    <td>July 13, 2023</td>
   </tr>

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-32/acsd-50794-cannot-remove-gift-wrapping-from-customer-order-via-graphql.html">ACSD-50794: Cannot remove gift wrapping from customer order via GraphQL:</a> The ACSD-50794 patch fixes the issue where users cannot remove gift wrapping from the customer order via GraphQL.
-This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.32 is installed.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-50949-the-price-filter-in-advanced-search-does-not-return-proper-results-when-used-along-the-sku-filter.html">ACSD-50949: Price filter in advanced search is not returning proper results when used with SKU filter:</a> The ACSD-50949 patch fixes the issue where the price filter in advanced search does not return proper results when used along with the SKU filter.
+This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
-    <td>June 21, 2023</td>
+    <td>July 13, 2023</td>
   </tr>

    <tr>